boston college career center

 First, thank the interviewer for taking the time to meet with you, and reiterate your interest in the job.
 Then, if possible, follow up on topics that arose during your interview to help your interviewer remember you and reinforce your strengths.

 For more tips on writing thank-you letters, see Five Tips for Writing a Tailored Thank-You and Why Thank-You Letters Aren’t Enough Anymore from Career Journal.
-Or schedule an appointment with a career counselor at the Boston College Career Center.
+Or schedule an appointment with a career coach at the Boston College Career Center.